Skip to content

 Replace "YourNetworkAdapterName" with the actual name or alias of your network adapter.
 This command configures the interface to obtain an IP address automatically from a DHCP server.

-Disable DHCP and enable a static IP address with PowerShell
+How to disable DHCP and set a static IP in PowerShell

 To disable DHCP and set a static IP address on a network adapter, you can use the following PowerShell commands: